danpelota/danpelota.com/output/posts/geocoder-showdown-part-1/index.rst

 Installing Nominatim
 --------------------
-Install the Nominatim dependencies (some of these were installed in previous steps, but are included here for completeness):
+Install the Nominatim dependencies (some of these were installed in previous steps but are included here for completeness):

 .. code-block:: bash